 Methodologies and tools

-- Towards Triple Impact - Toolbox for Analysing Sustainable Ventures in Developing Countries, UNEP, 2009
+- Towards Triple Impact - Toolbox for Analysing Sustainable Ventures in Developing Countries, UN Environment, 2009

 - Integrating Indigenous and Gender Aspects in Natural Resource Management, Guidelines for Practitioners, WWF-Denmark, International Work Group for Indigenous Affairs (IWGIA),K.U.L.U, Women and Development, Nepenthes Danish Institute for International Studies, 2005